 Follow the Safe Work Practices outlined for your job by your radiation safety officer or industrial hygienist.
 Below are some general tips:

-- Minimize the time of exposure
+- Keep the time of exposure as short as possible.

-- Maximize the distance from the source of exposure
+- Maximize the distance from the source of exposure.

 - Shield yourself from the source of exposure by: (a) Using appropriate personal protective equipment (such as lead gloves and aprons), test aprons and gear when you receive them and as recommended by the manufacturer and radiation safety officer; (b) Standing the appropriate distance from the machine, or be out of the room or behind the appropriate shielding walls; and (c) Not standing in a direct line from a machine’s beam source.

 - Wear your personal radiation monitoring badge (dosimeter) as supplied by your employer.